Arpitananda123/Resume/README.md

 # Resume
-My updtaed resume for campus placements
+This repository contains my updated resume for campus placements.